 Catherine initially had no problem shuttering The Theater Center to help fight the pandemic.
 The Theater Center is located in Times Square, and she manages its two theaters; the Anne L. Bernstein Theater, which is home to Perfect Crime, and the Jerry Orbach Theater, which is currently home to The Office!
 A Musical Parody.

 Catherine and her fellow theater owners used their down-time to implement extensive safety precautions against the spread of COVID-19, such as upgrading air filtration systems, developing plans to stagger the arrival of crowds, and ensuring social distancing.
 They also arranged for their performers to wear clear masks and undergo frequent, regular COVID testing.

-Live-performance theaters were not the only category that was treated unfairly by the governor.
+Live-performance theaters were not the only category that was treated unfairly.
 Churches were also subjected to harsh closure orders that drastically limited attendance.
-But this changed after the Supreme Court ruled in late November that the governor’s shutdown orders cannot treat religious organizations differently than secular businesses.
+But this changed after the Supreme Court ruled that the governor’s shutdown orders cannot treat religious organizations differently than secular businesses.

 Still, theaters were not allowed to reopen.
 Finally, the governor issued an order that allowed theaters to reopen starting in April 2021.
 His revised order allowed theaters to open at 33% capacity, with an indoor maximum of 150 people.

 At the same time, however, another order allowed indoor food services and dining capacities to jump to 50% with no numerical cap—the same levels permitted for churches.
 Large, catered events such as weddings were allowed to feature live dancing and musical performance.

 Catherine’s own theater space is often rented to churches.
 So, on any given Sunday, her theater could accommodate a church service at 50% capacity, with no limit on the number of churchgoers, while a play performed just hours later—in the same theater—limited attendance to 33% and no more than 100 people.